espressif/idf-eclipse-plugin/README.md

 # Configuring Launch target
 Next, we need to tell CDT to use the toolchain for our project so that all the headers will be indexed and resolved.
 This is accomplished through the Launch Bar, the new widget set you see on the far left of the toolbar.
 This will be shown only when you have a project in the project explorer.

-* Click on the third dropdown
+1. Click on the third dropdown window from the top bar
-* Select `New Launch Target`
+1. Select `New Launch Target`
-* Select `ESP Target`
+1. Select `ESP Target`
-* Provide properties for the target where you would like to launch the application.
+1. Provide properties for the target where you would like to launch the application.
 Enter a `Name` for the target and select the `Serial Port` your ESP device is connected to on your machine.

 ![](docs/images/8_launch_target.png)

 <a name="BuildApplication"></a>
 # Compiling the Project
-* Select a project from the Project Explorer
+1. Select a project from the `Project Explorer`
-* Select `Run` from the first drop-down, which is called `Launch Mode`
+1. Select `Run` from the first drop-down, which is called `Launch Mode`
-* Select your application from the second drop-down, which is called `Launch Configuration`(Auto-detected)
+1. Select your application from the second drop-down, which is called `Launch Configuration`(Auto-detected)
-* Select target from the third drop-down, which is called `Launch Target`
+1. Select target from the third drop-down, which is called `Launch Target`
-* Now click on the `Build` button widget which you see on the far left of the toolbar
+1. Now click on the `Build` button widget which you see on the far left of the toolbar

 ![](docs/images/9_cmake_build.png)

 <a name="FlashApplication"></a>
 # Flashing the Project
-ESP-IDF has a tool called `idf.py` which is a wrapper around make flash command with some handy operations.
-Flash operation can be initiated with just a click of a launch button(second button from the left) and it's auto-configured to flash the application with the default flash command i.e, `idf.py -p PORT flash`.
+ESP-IDF has a tool called `idf.py` which is a wrapper around `make flash` command with some handy operations.
+Flash operation can be initiated with just a click of a launch button (second button from the left on the top bar) and it's auto-configured to flash the application with the default flash command i.e, `idf.py -p PORT flash`.

 To provide the customized flash arguments, please follow [this](#customizeLaunchConfig) link for further instructions.